EfficientViT: Multi-Scale Linear Attention for High-Resolution Dense Prediction: Introduction

-This work introduces \textbf{EfficientViT}, a new family of models for on-device semantic segmentation.
-The core of EfficientViT is a novel lightweight multi-scale attention module that enables a global receptive field and multi-scale learning with hardware-efficient operations.
-Our module is motivated by prior SOTA semantic segmentation models.
-They demonstrate that the multi-scale learning \cite{yu2015multi,zhao2017pyramid}, and global receptive field \cite{xie2021segformer} play a critical role in improving the performances for semantic segmentation.
-However, they do not consider hardware efficiency when designing their models, which is essential for on-device semantic segmentation.
-For example, SegFormer \cite{xie2021segformer} introduces self-attention into the backbone to have a global receptive field.
-But its computational complexity is quadratic to the input resolution, making it unable to handle high-resolution images efficiently.
+This work introduces \textbf{EfficientViT}, a new family of vision transformer models for efficient high-resolution dense prediction.
+The core of EfficientViT is a new multi-scale linear attention module that enables the global receptive field and multi-scale learning with hardware-efficient operations.
+Our module is motivated by prior SOTA high-resolution dense prediction models.
+They demonstrate that the multi-scale learning \cite{chen2017deeplab,zhao2017pyramid} and global receptive field \cite{xie2021segformer} are critical in improving models' performances.
+However, they do not consider hardware efficiency when designing their models, which is essential for real-world applications.
+For example, SegFormer \cite{xie2021segformer} introduces softmax attention \cite{vaswani2017attention} into the backbone to have a global receptive field.
+However, its computational complexity is quadratic to the input resolution, making it unable to handle high-resolution images efficiently.
 SegNeXt \cite{guo2022segnext} proposes a multi-branch module with large-kernel convolutions (kernel size up to 21) to enable a large receptive field and multi-scale learning.
-However, large-kernel convolution requires exceptional support on hardware to achieve good efficiency \cite{ding2022scaling}, which is usually not available on edge devices.
+However, large-kernel convolution requires exceptional support on hardware to achieve good efficiency \cite{ding2022scaling,wang2022lite}, which is usually unavailable on hardware devices.

 Hence, the design principle of our module is to enable these two critical features while avoiding hardware-inefficient operations.
-Specifically, to have a global receptive field, we propose substituting the inefficient self-attention with lightweight ReLU-based global attention \cite{katharopoulos2020transformers}.
-By leveraging the associative property of matrix multiplication, ReLU-based global attention can reduce the computational complexity from quadratic to linear while preserving functionality.
-In addition, it avoids hardware-inefficient operations like softmax, making it more suitable for on-device semantic segmentation (Figure~\ref{fig:latency_comparison_softmax_vs_linear}).
+Specifically, we propose substituting the inefficient softmax attention with lightweight ReLU linear attention \cite{katharopoulos2020transformers} to have the global receptive field.
+By leveraging the associative property of matrix multiplication, ReLU linear attention can reduce the computational complexity from quadratic to linear while preserving functionality.
+In addition, it avoids hardware-inefficient operations like softmax, making it more suitable for hardware deployment (Figure~\ref{fig:latency_linear_vs_softmax}).